Ak141414/JOBPORTALREACT/README.md

 In this project use filters like company,experience,location,base pay,roles by these you can filter the desired  job you need to get through this website.

+MUI, React are the major part of the code.
+MUI componets like AUTOCOMPLETE, CARDS, NAVBAR are used.
+In react useState and useEffect hooks are used.